Night of the Iguana: How a Spooked Heart Finds A Home

 He can’t escape.
 Even as far as Mexico.
 He’s leading tours “conducted by a minister of God,” of the beautiful Puerto Vallarta.
 Yet, now his internal Judgement is on the bus in the form of the priggish and prudish “Happy Days Are Here Again” ring-leader of the Southern Baptist women on his tour.
 Miss Fellowes (Grayson Hall).

 Shannon’s walls are meant to restrain Temptation.
 But, could we say his temptation is really about normal human need?
-Not normal to Shannon, though.
+Not normal to Shannon, though, in Night of the Iguana.
 He’s confused.
 And, Temptation is about to challenge him again.

 Fighting Temptation?
 Or Human Need?